PrinceJonaa/Guess-The-Number-Board/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is my unit one project for the semester.
-I am using the using all of my previous knowledge of my class to create a game that will allow two  users to guess a number between 1 & 20.
+I am using all of my previous knowledge of my class to create a game that will allow two  users to guess a number between 1 & 20.
 The first one to move around the board wins

 <p align="right">(<a href="#top">back to top</a>)</p>